natemaia/dk/README.md

 ```
 ---

-`num` (integer) the number of times to output, -1 is infinite and default if not passed.
+`num` (integer) the number of times to output, -1 is infinite and default if not specified.

 ```
 status [TYPE] [FILE]        # output forever